Keyboard In CHOP

 The channels for keys are created by specifying the first key, the number of keys to follow, and the order with which they are selected.
 Key channel names are either determined by the name of the key, or the channel number.

 NOTE: The Keyboard In CHOP does not handle rapid repeats of characters and does not output channels or all keys.
-A better way is as follows: Create a Panel Execute DAT, and set the 'From Component' to the panel in which keyboard keys need to be monitored.
+A better way is as follows: Create a Panel Execute DAT, and set the 'Panel' parameter to the panel in which keyboard keys need to be monitored.

 Set the Panel Value to: